sideshowtom/solidlov/use cases/use cases.md

 - An agent that uses a vocabulary subscribes to updates

-- An agent maintains a vocabulary and and sends information about updates to subscribers
+- An agent maintains a vocabulary and sends information about updates to subscribers

 - An agent that maintains a vocabulary subscribes to updates to ancestral vocabularies